Insurance for water that enters through your basement walls or floors

 - Are there visible cracks in your foundation?
-Moisture can get in regardless, but a crack that hasn’t been properly sealed can allow more water in more quickly.
+Moisture can get in regardless, but a crack that hasn’t been properly sealed can allow a greater amount of water to get in more quickly.

 - Do you have a finished basement?
-This doesn’t increase the chances of water getting in, but it does increase the likelihood that water will lead to damage, and a claim.
+This doesn’t increase the chances of water getting in, but it does boost the likelihood that water will lead to damage and a claim.

 How to prevent ground water damage